tlambert03/microsim/docs/stages.md

 ### Optical Configurations from FPbase

-You can also load optical configurations from any microscope created in [FPbase](https://www.fpbase.org/) using the syntax `microscope_id::config_name`.
+You can also load optical configurations from [FPbase microscope](https://www.fpbase.org/microscopes) using the syntax `microscope_id::config_name`.
 For example, to load the "Widefield Green" config from the [Example Simple Widefield microscope on FPbase](https://www.fpbase.org/microscope/wKqWbgApvguSNDSRZNSfpN/), you would grab the microscope id from the URL (in this case `wKqWbgAp`) and add the config name (`Widefield Green`), separated by two colons (`::`):

 !!! example